jfisher009/MacDaddysHackers/scripts/splunk scripts/readme.md

 change server to the debian ip address run `service ntpd restart` to restart the ntp process run `ntpq -p` to see the current ntp
+`ntpstat` to see the current ntp status

+### To see from windows
+add a route to the splunk machine from admin cmd at win10 `add route...`
+make sure the firewall is on `netsh advfirewall set allprofiles state on`